-Our Software Asset Management support services help you:
+Our Software Asset Management (SAM) support services help you:

 - Maintain an accurate inventory of authorised software.
 Knowing what is allowed makes it easier to identify and remove unauthorised software installations quickly.